Creators of original, youth-oriented television and film programming

 Tara Wall leads Television Production and Digital Moviemaking at the Academies of Loudoun.
 She's been an instructor of the Monroe Advanced Technical Academy (MATA) pathway since 2017, where she directs and executive produces student films and television programming designed to support instructional goals.

 A graduate of Eastern Michigan University, with a Bachelor of Science degree in Telecommunications & Film, Ms. Wall earned her teaching license from Shenandoah University with endorsements in Television and Media Production, Business and Information Technology, and Marketing.

 Ms. Wall has more than two decades of professional experience as an award-winning television journalist, documentary filmmaker and executive media strategist.
 She also owns an independent production company, where they create and distribute documentaries and digital content for a broad spectrum of clients.

-“With a successful career in broadcast television and running a media production business, I am passionate about paying it forward by sharing my 20+ years of industry experience to help develop future leaders.
-The secondary teaching environment and Career & Technical Education (CTE) in particular is an ideal pathway for young people to take ownership of their education and set the course for their professional development.”
+“With a successful career in broadcast television and running a media production business, I am passionate about paying it forward by sharing my 20+ years of industry experience to help develop future creators.
+The secondary teaching environment and Career & Technical Education (CTE) in particular, is an ideal pathway for young people to take ownership of their education and set the course for their professional development.”